cncf/tag-security/assessments/projects/openkruise/self-assessment.md

   permissions to modify Kubernetes resources, they could potentially escalate their privileges within the Kubernetes cluster.
 - Recommended Mitigations
-- Use Role-Based Access Control (RBAC) policies with OpenKruise components to give them the least privilege necessary in regards to Kubernetes.
+- Enable only required features of OpenKruise via feature gates, so give OpenKruise least privilege necessary in regards to Kubernetes.
+- Grant access of kruise-manager to limited and trusted operators
+- Grant access of the OpenKruise API, especially the one of cluster scope such as SidecarSet and ResourceDistribution to limited and trusted operators

 ## Project compliance